-ATV ban lifted in Utah canyon where riders protested
+ATV ban lifted in parts of Utah canyon home to 2014 protest

-SALT LAKE CITY (AP) — U.S. Interior Secretary Ryan Zinke lifted a ban Monday on motorized vehicles in a Utah canyon that was the setting of a 2014 ATV protest ride that was a flashpoint in the Western struggle over government land management.
+SALT LAKE CITY (AP) — U.S. Interior Secretary Ryan Zinke lifted a ban Monday on motorized vehicles in some parts of a Utah canyon that was the setting of a 2014 ATV protest ride that was a flashpoint in the Western struggle over government land management.

+The decision opens nearly 7 miles of trails for motorized vehicles at the north end of Recapture Canyon and the canyon’s west rim.
+But ATVs still won’t be allowed to travel the entire length of the canyon, including sensitive riparian areas on the canyon floor where some of the people rode in the protest ride, said Lisa Bryant, a Bureau of Land Management spokeswoman.

 Providing recreation access on public lands is important, and disabled people can’t get around without motorized vehicles, Zinke said in a news release Monday.

-The move marks a stark shift from previous administrations that banned ATVs to protect Recapture Canyon, which is home to Native American cliff dwellings.
-The U.S. government had previously closed 1,871 acres of the canyon to motorized vehicles because of damage caused by unauthorized trail construction and damage to the archaeological sites.
+The move marks a shift from previous administrations that banned ATVs to protect Recapture Canyon, which is home to Native American cliff dwellings.
+The U.S. government had previously closed 1,871 acres of the canyon area to motorized vehicles because of damage caused by unauthorized trail construction and damage to the archaeological sites.

-Zinke said that though the ban is being lifted, the design of the trails and other measures will protect cliff dwellings and natural sites important to wildlife.

 Most Read Stories

-Note: This story has been clarified to show that motorized vehicles are still prohibited on some parts of the canyon’s floor.